dieuxuanhien/uit-go-se360/docs/architecture/solutions/solution-02-dynamic-scaling.md

 3.  **Act (The Hand):** Boot or Kill containers via the Orchestrator (Docker/K8s).

 ## 3. Why This Fixes the Crash
-*   **Speed:** The machine reacts in seconds, closing the "Reaction Time Gap."
+*   **Speed:** The machine can react faster than humans (seconds-to-minutes depending on container startup, health checks, and the control loop interval).
-*   **Efficiency:** We run at optimal utilization (e.g., 50%) constantly, saving money during low traffic.
+*   **Efficiency:** The fleet can track load over time, reducing the need to permanently run at peak capacity.
-*   **Survival:** The system can absorb a 10x spike by simply growing 10x larger, without human intervention.
+*   **Survival:** The system can absorb spikes by scaling out—within the limits of boot time, quotas, downstream capacity (DB), and load balancer propagation.

 ## 4. Technology Selection
 We need an Autoscaler.